TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-anime.md

-# How to setup Quality Profiles Anime
+# How to set up Quality Profiles Anime

 _aka How to set up Custom Formats (Anime)_<br><br>